-Accounting is very important in the business world, and involves the recording, reporting and analysis of financial transactions.
-The accounting sector is enormous and covers many areas, including audit and advisory work, taxation, business consulting, and management accounting.
+Accountancy and financial management are integral to the business world, and involve the recording, reporting and analysis of financial transactions.
+The sector covers many areas, including audit and advisory work, taxation, business consulting, and management accounting.

-- Download the Vault guide to Accounting for an overview of the profession.
+Download the Vault guide to Accounting for an overview of the profession.
 Scroll down to ‘Vault: Career Insider’ and click on the link to log in.